nechar/Angular-Laravel/readme.md

 ```
 Do not close this terminal

-See check to see if it works in the browser (Optional: It is required during frontend development only)
+See check to see if it works in the browser (Optional: It is required during front-end development only)

 [http://localhost:4200](http://localhost:4200/)